daveRendon/DevCamp/HOL/dotnet/05-arm-cd/README.md

     ![image](./media/image-014.png)

 1. VSTS allows us to control and govern how releases happen between environments.
 Instead of automatically deploying our test environment after our dev environment, let's add an approval step.
-A user can look at the dev environment, confirm it is is ready, and then authorize a release to the test envrionment.
+A user can look at the dev environment, confirm it is is ready, and then authorize a release to the test environment.

     For the **Pre-deployment approval** option, select **Specific users** and enter your account name.
 Then click the **Create** button